naninovel/docs/docs/en/guide/backgrounds.md

 ## Layered Backgrounds

-The layered implementation allows composing backgrounds from multiple sprites (layers) and then toggle them individually via scenario scripts at runtime.
+The layered implementation allows composing backgrounds from multiple sprites (layers) and then toggling them individually via scenario scripts at runtime.

 ::: tip
 Layered actor implementation has been evolving and is currently the most flexible with support for all the rendering features (in contrast to generic).
 Even if you don't want to use layer expressions, but instead control the appearance with Unity's Animator or other custom systems; or need to render non-trivial objects such as particle systems and/or utilize third-party renderers, check [render only](/guide/characters#outsourcing-appearance-management) and [camera rendering](/guide/characters#camera-rendering) options available for layered actors before resorting to generic or custom implementation.